Feeling Overwhelmed by Information?

-Recently I was watching an expert gave his opinion on a recent event.
+Recently I was watching an expert give his opinion on a recent event.
 At first his opinion sounded okay, especially given the fact that he was proclaimed an expert.

 But the more I listened, the more I felt a check in my spirit.
 Something didn’t sit quite right with me.